codersclub/DRKB/kylix/setup/linux26_install/index.md

 rpm -i /tmp/compat-glibc-6.2-2.1.3.2.i386.rpm

-Now the patching is complete\.... now to run kylix do the following
+Now the patching is complete.... now to run kylix do the following

 Step 4